RealOrangeOne/theorangeone.net/content/posts/docker-in-lxc.md

 ## How

-For once, I'm writing an article where the "how-to" section is surprisingly simple:
+For once, I'm writing a post where the "how-to" section is surprisingly simple:

 1. Create an LXC container
     1. Ensure "nesting" is enabled (it is by default in Proxmox)